Pattern-based Knowledge Component Extraction from Student Code Using Representation Learning: Limitations and Future Work

-Another important direction for future work should be the generation of natural language descriptions for the extracted pattern-based KCs.
-Currently, KC representations exist as structural subtrees, which may not be directly interpretable by novice learners or instructors.
-By leveraging the natural language generation capabilities of large language models, we aim to automatically generate human-readable explanations or summaries of each KC.
-This would further enhance the accessibility, pedagogical utility, and feedback generation potential of our framework in real educational settings.
-Additionally, we intend to incorporate our extracted pattern-based KCs into a recommendation system for CS1 classrooms that supports adaptive instruction by recommending worked examples or new practice problems targeted at KCs where students demonstrate difficulty.
-Such an integration would allow our framework to not only model student knowledge but also actively support learning in real-time educational systems.
+Another important direction for future work should be the generation of natural language descriptions for the discovered pattern-based KCs.
+Currently, KC representations exist as structural subtrees, which may not be easily interpretable by novice learners or instructors.
+Using the natural language generation capabilities of large language models, future work could generate human-readable explanations or summaries of each KC.
+Further, integrating these KCs into a recommendation system for CS1 courses that provides targeted practice problems and worked examples could enable our framework to model student knowledge and actively support learning in real time.
+This would further enhance the accessibility, pedagogical utility, and feedback generation potential of our framework in educational settings.